 The Accessible Campsite is for tent camping only.
 Cars are not allowed in the campsite and we do not offer power hook ups to individual tents.

 Festival staff will not be able to provide physical assistance to move luggage between car parks and campsites, or to put up tents.
 If you require assistance of this nature, you must bring along a Personal Assistant who is capable of supporting your needs.

 Please let us know if you would like to camp in the Accessible Campsite on the Access Application Form.
-Please note, there are no accessible sanitation facilities in the General or Premium campsites.

 In addition to a Personal Assistant, you are allowed up to four guests to camp with you in the Accessible Campsite.
 Please advise of your numbers on the Accessible Application Form so we can accommodate your group.

-ACCESSIBLE LIVE-IN VEHICLE FIELD
+ACCESSIBLE LIVE-IN VEHICLE AREA